chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-12-29-year-in-review-2022/index.md

 ## Some kind of intro

 The very first day of the year was marked by the washing machine’s pipe going for a ride and spilling water all over the utility room, it was a blast drying it over the following days.
 The end of 2021 and start of 2022 was pretty bad because the rental house had broken heating while it was freezing outside (usually around 0°C/32°F, but frequently enough it dipped below).
 The owner wasn’t a bad person but didn’t hire the best guy for the job, and after over half a dozen visits, I was just tired of dealing with the whole situation, which never improved.
 I wore way too many layers and had a space heater on often that kept me from shivering (I get cold very easily).
-The upside was that whether I was sitting in my chair in my office, or relaxed on the couch, the cats would bundle up on me.
+The upside was that whether I sat in my chair in my office, or relaxed on the couch, the cats would bundle up on me.
 I’ll take it.

 I also enjoyed being bestowed yet another avuncular title at the end of January, so I am now “Uncle Chris” to five nieces.
 The fact my sister and her family with four kids are in Australia, and my brother with his fiancée and little one are in the UK, I don’t feel great about not being “there”, even via FaceTime.
 Definitely something I should work on this coming year.